The Good Ol' Hockey Game.

 If you have read some of my other memories on this blog you’ll already know that hockey is and has been a huge part of my life.
-From my first ever skate on the outdoor rink at Mitchell Field back in the 60’s to playing shinny at Ranee Field during the 70’s.
-From my first Leaf game in 1972 to the final game ever played at Maple Leaf Gardens in 1999 and the hundreds of games I attended in between.
-From my first ice rental when I was just twelve years old to the years I spent playing with NWAA in my twenties at Forest Hill Arena.
+From my first ever skate on the outdoor rink at Mitchell Field back in the mid-60’s to playing shinny at Ranee Field during the 70’s.
+From my first Leaf game back in 1972 to the final game ever played at Maple Leaf Gardens in 1999 and the hundreds of games that I attended in between.
+From my first ice rentals when I was just twelve years old to the years I spent playing with my NWAA buddies in my twenties at Forest Hill Arena.
 From the hundreds of hours I spent playing road hockey only to be surpassed by the thousands of hours I spent playing ice hockey.

 When I think back and recall my first hockey memory that being a Ron Ellis goal scored on St Louis Blues goalie Glenn Hall back in 1968.
 I could never have imagined how that one goal would trigger a passion that would consume me for the rest of my life.
 Forty years later I wrote Mr. Ellis thanking him for scoring the goal that made me a lifelong hockey fan.
 Mr. Ellis replied that he was happy to have played a part in igniting my passion for our national game.